andyshep/Francis/README.md

 # Francis

 Francis is an app for discovering Bonjour services on the local network.
-It is built with an Combine layer on top of `NetServiceBrowser` and `NetService`.
+It is built with a Combine layer on top of `NetServiceBrowser` and `NetService`.
 The app runs on both macOS and iOS.

 ## Requirements